ArchipelagoMW/Archipelago/docs/running from source.md

  * Download and install a "Windows installer (64-bit)" from the [Python download page](https://www.python.org/downloads)
    * **Python 3.11 does not work currently**

- * (**Optional**) Download and install Visual Studio Build Tools from [Visual Studio Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
+ * **Optional**: Download and install Visual Studio Build Tools from [Visual Studio Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
    * Refer to [Windows Compilers on the python wiki](https://wiki.python.org/moin/WindowsCompilers) for details.
      Generally, selecting the box for "Desktop Development with C++" will provide what you need.
-   * Instead of installing the build tools if not building the program, pre-compiled modules are pinned on [Discord in #archipelago-dev](https://discord.com/channels/731205301247803413/731214280439103580/905154456377757808)
+   * Build tools are not required if all modules are installed pre-compiled.
+Pre-compiled modules are pinned on [Discord in #archipelago-dev](https://discord.com/channels/731205301247803413/731214280439103580/905154456377757808)

  * It is recommended to use [PyCharm IDE](https://www.jetbrains.com/pycharm/)